 As we have mentioned, both these seasons intersect with the peak of tourism in the city, so you also won’t need to worry about any establishments being closed or any activities or attractions being unavailable.
 And if you’re tight on budget, you can also check out our list of free things to do in Dubai – it is relevant for spring and autumn.

-Worst Time to Visit Dubai
+Worst Time to Travel to Dubai

 The timing for visiting Dubai should be based on individual preferences of the visitors, and there is no universally worst time to visit the emirate.
 After all, most attractions work all year round, and it boils down to what you enjoy the least – crowds of tourists or scorching hot weather.